 - a.
-The Health and Wellness Manager will conduct an initial review of the health documentation in the individual applicant's folder, including ETA Form 653 and the medically related supporting documentation that has been submitted with it, to: - 1.
-Explain the healthcare needs of the applicant. - 2.
-Determine whether Job Corps can meet the health care needs of the applicant. - 3.
-Determine if the applicant presents a direct threat to self or others. - 4.
-Obtain consent for required routine medical assessments and/or consent to receive basic healthcare services. - b.
-Direct Threat Assessment
+The HWM will do an initial review of the health documentation in the individual applicant's folder, including ETA Form 653 and the medically related supporting documentation that has been submitted with it, to: - 1.
+Determine the healthcare needs of the applicant; - 2.
+Determine whether Job Corps can meet the health-care needs of the applicant; - 3.
+Determine if the applicant presents a direct threat to self or others; and - 4.
+Obtain consent for required routine medical assessments and/or consent to receive basic healthcare services.